Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

 #### What I accomplished
 **Initial Layout**

-For the initial layout, as shown in my sketch, I came up with four lanes and the drop zone at the bottom where the switch is to be pressed to play the note
+For the initial layout, as shown in my sketch, I came up with four lanes and the play zone at the bottom where the switch is to be pressed to play the note

 ![](media/images/bg2.png)